Last updated on September 25th, 2023 at 12:09 pm

 How to choose the right Realtor

-The right realtor will have an idea of the best offer you can receive on your house.
-The local housing market should be well understood by an experienced realtor.
+The right realtor will have an idea of the best offer you can receive on your house based on conducting a CMA.

-Savy real estate agents can help you determine a price that will attract buyers quickly, especially you are looking to get an offer fast!
 Prices will be determined by many factors including the neighborhood and schools.

 Benefits of selling with a realtor